Case study · custom software

 Web-app to native Mac + Windows

 The board demanded features the browser couldn't deliver.
-We proposed the pivot, scoped it in a week, and shipped native desktop apps for both platforms in eight.
+We proposed the pivot, scoped it fast, and shipped native desktop apps for both platforms — months, not quarters.

 - Published 2026-05-04

-- Sector: European productivity / vertical SaaS (anonymized)
+- Company: a growth-stage productivity / vertical SaaS company (anonymized by default)

-- Engagement model: rot8 was already co-developing the web-app via Embed — senior pod inside the client's product org
+- Engagement model: ROT8 STUDIO was already co-developing the web-app — a senior collective embedded inside the client's product org

 - Web-app status at pivot decision: in production with paying customers, on the active roadmap